LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 ![[Pasted image 20250410153057.png]]
 **Attention scores** (purple dots) -> dot product between (in the image) each blue vector and green transposed vector (results in a number = a single purple dot), the purple score vector we get as a result is used to predict the output of the decoder.

-Then we concatenate or sum the purple vector with the green one
+Then we concatenate or sum the purple vector with the green one, used for the output layer computation (which is our prediction)

-It helps predict the current step output based on an approximation of the whole input (in the Attention score)
+==Transformer== -> first model relying entirely on self-attention
+(and cross-attention) to compute representations of its input and output without using RNNs or convolution At each step the model is auto-regressive, consuming the previously
+generated symbols as additional input when generating the next

+==Transformer Encoder==
+It's composed of a stack of N identical layers each layer has:
+- a (multi)head self-attention mechanism
+- a feed-forward network

 ##